KILTprotocol/CertifiedProof/README.md

 ### Production configuration

+The aim of this example is to provide a straightforward and adaptable foundation for your production attester, but it is not intended to be a fully production-ready application in itself.

 By default, this example uses Peregrine, which is the testing instance of the KILT blockchain.
 Peregrine is not intended for real-world usage.
 The production instance of your attester **must** work with the main KILT blockchain, called Spiritnet.
 Spiritnet does not share any data with Peregrine, so the DID you created on Peregrine will not exist on Spiritnet.
 You **should** generate a different set of mnemonics/keys for the production instance of your attester.
 You will need to run the scripts again to create the DID and the domain linkage credential.
 To configure scripts to work with Spiritnet, change the value of `BLOCKCHAIN_ENDPOINT` from `wss://peregrine.kilt.io/parachain-public-ws` to `wss://kilt-rpc.dwellir.com`.

-The example uses a simple `Map` for the credential storage in the backend, so the pending and revoked credentials exist only in memory.
+The example backend uses a simple in-memory storage for credential data.
 Your production application should implement a database if you plan to store credential data.
 You should also be aware of GDPR requirements when storing the data of a user.

 The admin routes are protected in the example with basic authentication middleware, with the username and password being stored unencrypted in the environment variables `ADMIN_USERNAME` and `ADMIN_PASSWORD`.
 You may want to take a more secure approach in your production application.